laivexrepo/webAccess/README.md

 # webAccess
 V5 webAccess Terminal
-Code to provide for a web based console termina lto a running V5 brain program
+Code to provide for a web based console terminal to a running V5 brain program